Credit Scores

-Fair Isaac and Company formulated the first FICO score to assess creditworthines.
+Fair Isaac and Company formulated the first FICO score to help lenders assess creditworthines.
 You can learn more on FICO here.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scores.
-Your score results from positive and negative information in your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
+Your score is calculated wtih positive and negative information in your credit report.
+Late payments count against your score, but a record of paying on time will raise it.

-America's Money Source can answer your questions about credit reporting.
-Call us at 4078987559.
+At America's Money Source, we answer questions about Credit reports every day.
+Give us a call at 4078987559.

 America's Money Source